-By Melissa France, 6th grade math teacher, Summit School of Ahwatukee
+By Melissa France, 6th grade math teacher, Summit School

 Most of us grew up memorizing mathematical formulas and theorems to apply to numerical problems on a test.